mrubio7/42_services/README.md

 ## Objetive

 Implement an infrastructure with different services, each one with its own rules.
-Using **kubernetes**.
+Using **kubernetes** (minikube cluster).

 Each services has to work in a dedicated container.